maudg94/deepLearningProject/README.md

 ![transfer learning Loss](imagesForReadme/TFLoss.png)

-As you can see, our transfer learning model has a better val_accuracy than our base model at the last epoch (0.3570).
+As you can see, our transfer learning model has a better val_accuracy than our base model at the last epoch (0.3593).

+The training accuracy has improved along the training loss compared to dropout-datagen vanilla model, however, the validation loss increased from 6.5707 to 6.7016 and the validation accuracy decreased from 0.3886 to 0.3593.

 ### model 5 : transfer learning + data generation